 Why hold a referendum to pass a one (1) percent sales tax in Abbeville County?

-- Much needed capital projects in Abbeville County can be funded without a property tax increase.
+- Capital projects in Abbeville County can be funded without a property tax increase.

 - Sales tax dollars raised in Abbeville County stay in Abbeville County.

 - With a sales tax, out of County residents significantly contribute towards the capital investment of Abbeville County capital projects.

 - The projects chosen will reflect the needs throughout Abbeville County to include the incorporated areas of Abbeville, Calhoun Falls, Due West, Donalds, and Lowndesville, and will be available for use by all County residents.